hydrogen31/NpcEditor/README.md

 - NPC animations can be played.
 - By selecting the multi-selection feature, you can bulk change the hitbox of NPCs with the same ModelID.
 - NPC hitbox can be displayed and edited.
+- By loading a map, you can see how NPC looks like there.
+- You can move the NPC to a point on the map and find out its location.
+- Players' birth positions on the map can be displayed.

 ## How to Use
 ### Configuration